GLOBAL MARKETS-Global stocks grind higher on growth hopes, oil ebbs on COVID-19 fears

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Additional reporting by Yuka Obayashi in Tokyo; Editing by Kim Coghill and Hugh Lawson)
+(Additional reporting by Yuka Obayashi in Tokyo; Editing by Hugh Lawson and John Stonestreet)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052; Reuters Messaging: Reuters Messaging: simon.jessop.thomsonreuters.com@reuters.net))